Meghpal/amazon-crawler-backend/README.md

-# Amazon Reviews Backend
+# Amazon Scraper Backend

-A simple backend that can be queried for products on Amazon and then to fetch reviews.
+A backend that can be queried for products on Amazon and then to fetch the reviews.
 For educational purposes.